-1 Day in Ho Chi Minh City: A How To Guide
+1 Day in Ho Chi Minh City: A How-To Guide

 Ho Chi Minh City is a major transit point where tourists start their Vietnam travels.
-This means that most everyone will spend some time in the hustle and bustle of Saigon – Ho Chi Minh City for at least 1 day.
-Therefore, coming up with a perfect itinerary within a short amount of time is important information for a lot of travellers!
+This means that almost everyone will spend some time in the hustle and bustle of Saigon – Ho Chi Minh City for at least 1 day.
+Therefore, coming up with a perfect itinerary within a short amount of time is important information for a lot of travelers!
 That’s where I come in with this great blog post to help you make the most of your time.

 In this article, we have come up with a perfect itinerary for those having only 1 day in Ho Chi Minh City.
-Which includes the must-see landmarks, short guide for transportation, rooftop bars, massage recommendations, and a motorbike food tour.
+Which includes the must-see landmarks, a short guide for transportation, rooftop bars, massage recommendations, and a motorbike food tour.

 Ho Chi Minh City a.k.a.
 Saigon

-Known as Vietnam’s biggest city, Ho Chi Minh (formerly known as Saigon) is a vibrant fast paced atmosphere.
+Known as Vietnam’s biggest city, Ho Chi Minh (formerly known as Saigon) is a vibrant fast-paced atmosphere.
 This high-octane city is a massive melting pot of commerce and services that serves as a benchmark for the rest of Vietnam.

 Established over 300 years ago, Saigon is a young city compared to the upper parts of Vietnam.
 If the capital of Hanoi attracts people with its 4000 years of civilization, then Saigon serves as the more modern and vibrant counterpart.
 Ho Chi Minh City has something for everyone that includes flashy restaurants, tasty street food stalls, French colonial landmarks, Temples and Shrines, tiny boutiques, hidden coffee shops, local markets and so much more.

 Granted with many things to see and do, Ho Chi Minh City may be chaotic for first-time visitors if they didn’t plan the trip ahead of time.
 The 1 day Ho Chi Minh City itinerary below is a perfect sample of the best of the best.
-Which will provide globetrotters a perfect overall perspective of the heart and soul of this crazy city.
+Which will provide globetrotters with a perfect overall perspective of the heart and soul of this crazy city.